ZhangYichen930/zhangyichen930.github.io/contents/awards.md

-- Outstanding Graduate Award (CUMT), 2025.

-- National Scholarship for Graduate Student, 2024.

-- First-Prize Scholarship (CUMT), 2024.

-- First-Prize Scholarship (CUMT), 2023.
+- First-Prize Scholarship (BUPT), 2023.

-- Freshman Scholarship (CUMT), 2022.

-- Outstanding Graduation Project Award (Jiangsu Province), 2022.

-- First-Prize Enterprise Scholarship (CUMT), 2020.
+- First-Prize Scholarship (BUPT), 2022.

-- First-Prize Scholarship (CUMT), 2019.
+- First-Prize Scholarship (BUPT), 2021.

+- The Third Prize of “Huawei Cup” The 18th China Post-Graduate Mathematical Contest in Modeling, 2022

+- The Second prize of Beijing Undergraduates’ innovation and Entrepreneurship Training Project, 2020.